DaleOrders/AWS-Study-Notes/README.md

 There is a shared proxy fleet.
 When a customer interacts with the data they are actually communicating with the proxy fleet.
 The proxy fleet brokers an application with the ACU and ensures you can scale in and out without worrying about usage.
-This is managed by AWS on your behalf.
+The resources you need (databases) are drawn from the pool as you need them.
+This is all managed by AWS on your behalf.

 #### 1.10.9.1.
 Aurora Serverless - Use Cases